NeuroJSON/jdata/JData_specification.md

 foundations of modern sciences, information technologies, businesses, and interactions between global societies.

 Data can take many forms.
-Some data can be represented by simple scalars; others have complex forms with hierarchical structures.
+Some data can be represented by simple scalars.
+Others have complex forms with hierarchical structures.
 An efficient representation of data also strongly depends upon application-specific needs.
-In some cases, plain text files with white-space delimited fields are sufficient; however, for performance-sensitive applications, binary formats can significantly reduce loading and processing time.
+In some cases, plain text files with white-space delimited fields are sufficient, however, for performance-sensitive applications, binary formats can significantly reduce loading and processing time.
 The ability to store and parse complex data structures is particularly important to the scientific